Mercy has an Adolescent and Young Adult (AYA) division for teens and young adults.

 Many cancer diagnoses, such as leukemia and lymphoma, occur in very similar ways in children, adolescents and adults.
 In order to better treat these young adult patients, our center has developed a program specifically for their age group.
 In many cases the treatment regimens developed by pediatric oncologists have been proven superior both for long-term survival and quality of life.
 In addition, there are important and unique needs for this age group that are best addressed by an AYA program.

 Robin Hanson, MD, PhD, leads the AYA Oncology program at Mercy.
 He has a long-standing interest in young adult cancer care.
-He is supported by the pediatric oncology team, including Robert Bergamini, MD, and Kavitha Kosuri, DO, a medical oncologist with a special interest in holistic cancer care for young adult patients.
+He is supported by the pediatric oncology team, including Hyunah Ahn, MD, Robert Bergamini, MD, and Kavitha Kosuri, DO, a medical oncologist with a special interest in holistic cancer care for young adult patients.

 Laura Hanks, LCSW, is a clinical social worker and patient advocate who assists patients and families in finding support through every aspect of their cancer journey.